aigit314/NLP-Deep-Learning/README.md

 optimizer = Adam(learning_rate=3e-5, epsilon=1e-08)
 loss = SparseCategoricalCrossentropy(from_logits=True)
 metric= SparseCategoricalAccuracy('accuracy')
-9. Training model on training dataset (64,000 training samples while training on GPU and 300,000 training samples while training on TPU) and validate on validation dataset with multiple epochs and saving the weights of the Best model.
+9. Training model on training dataset (64,000 training samples while training on GPU) and validate on validation dataset with multiple epochs and saving the weights of the Best model.
 10. Evaluate Model Performance (classification_report, confusion_matrix, accuracy_score) using
 the best saved model on Test Dataset.